Laura Pennock, PMA®-CPT and Studio Owner

 Meredith has been a student of movement and the body for many years.
 Meredith earned a bachelor's degree in Biological Sciences from Mount Holyoke College and while in attendance was a collegiate NCAA DIII cross country and track and field athlete.
 She received her Doctor of Physical Therapy degree from MGH Institute of Health Professions in 2004 and is still currently working as a PT.
 Her practice in and love for Pilates began after the birth of her second child and grew into an excellent balance to her passion for running.
 In addition to Pilates, she is also a TRX certified instructor.
 Meredith lives in Easton with her husband and three young children.
 In her limited free time she still enjoys running and competing in local road races, playing tennis and keeping up with all of her family's activities.

 Jayne’s interest in Pilates began as an after school hobby at a young age.
-After finding several at-home Pilates tapes, she began to realize her hobby had turned into a passion that she wanted to explore.
 She noticed how quickly she had become strong, flexible, and energetic and wanted to share this incredible experience with others.
-So in the winter of 2014 she began her teacher training journey through Balanced Body Pilates where she learned how to make Pilates the perfect foundation for all life movements.
+In 2014 she began her teacher training with Balanced Body Pilates, taught for several years at Black Rock Pilates as an Apprentice and Post-Apprentice, and in 2018 became a fully certified instructor.
+Throughout her journey, she learned how to make Pilates the perfect foundation for all life's movements and has gained a reputation as an energetic and sought-after instructor.
 Jayne continues to explore her love for Pilates every day and hopes to continue helping people find confidence and joy in their lives.

 Anne Lee, PMA-CPT